merenlab/anvio.org/tutorials/interactive-interface/index.md

 {% include IMAGE path="/images/interactive-interface/exercise1_02.png" width=80 %}

-You can directly change the colors of each layer in the Main tab by either manually selecting a color, or copy/paste a hexadecimal color code directly.
-Now that you have made some modification to the display, you should probably save them, otherwise they will be lost when you re-open the same interactive interface.
+You can directly change the colors of each layer in the Main tab by either manually selecting a color, or copy-pasting a hexadecimal color code directly.
+Now that you have made some modifications to the display, you should probably save them, otherwise they will be lost when you re-open the same interactive interface.
 To save the State of the display, click on the "Save" button and choose a name for your current state.

 {% include IMAGE path="/images/interactive-interface/exercise1_03.png" width=40 %}